How to Build Anomalous (3+1)d Topological Quantum Field Theories: Anomalies of topological orders from obstruction theory

 To be more specific, let us first specialize to (2+1)d, and review the classical 1-categorical result in \cite{ENO2}.
 In \cite{ENO2}, Etingof--Nikshych--Ostrik--Meir constructed faithfully graded $G$-crossed braided extensions of a braided fusion 1-category $\cB$.
 Such $G$-crossed braided extensions are parametrized by the homotopy classes of maps

 where $\sPic(\cB)$ is the Picard groupoid of $\cB$, given by the space of invertible $\cB$-modules.
 See \cite[\S 2.2]{Bhardwaj:2024xcx} for a physical introduction and an example of how the extension theory proceeds.

 One way to think of this extension is to imagine a specific case when $\cB$ is nondegenerate and represents a (2+1)d TQFT.
 If $\cB$ has a $G$-symmetry, i.e.\ a map $\rho\colon G \rightarrow \sAut^{br}(\cB)$, then to form a $G$-crossed braided extension of $\cB$ is to insert $G$-defects into $\cB$ such that the fusion and associativity relations respect the group multiplication of $G$ \cite{Barkeshli:2014cna}.
-The result is a (2+1)d $G$-SET, i.e. a nondegenerate $G$-crossed braided fusion 1-category, that incorporates extra data such as the symmetry fractionalization of objects in $\fB$ under $G$.
+The result is a (2+1)d $G$-SET, i.e. a nondegenerate $G$-crossed braided fusion 1-category, that incorporates extra data such as the $F$-symbols of objects in the $G$-crossed braided extension including original objects in $\cB$ as well as the extra $G$-defects.
 The different $G$-crossed extensions parametrize SET phases.
-We define the \textit{categorical obstruction} to be the complete obstruction, in the sense of obstruction theory in algebraic topology, to the existence of a lift